 As has been the case in many national races, GOP gubernatorial candidates have generally been less vocal about their stance on abortion than their Democratic opponents.
 But Democrats and their allies have been working to put abortion front and center in races for governorships, which represent a key bulwark against further state restrictions on abortion.

-Abortion could have an even bigger influence in races in battleground states, where gubernatorial candidates are presenting a fairly binary choice between further restricting abortion rights and protecting access.
+In battleground states, gubernatorial candidates are presenting a fairly binary choice between further restricting abortion rights and protecting access.
+But it’s not clear whether there’s enough enthusiasm around the issue to push Democratic candidates over the edge.

 Here are the governor’s races to watch:

-Georgia (rated a toss-up by the Cook Political Report)
+Georgia (rated lean Republican by the Cook Political Report)

-Abrams has vowed to work to repeal the law should she become governor, and has argued that Kemp could pose additional threats to women.
-“We know that Brian Kemp has already signaled his, at least an ambiguity, about how he feels about birth control and the laws that govern birth control access,” she said last month.
+Abrams, who supports legal abortion up to fetal viability, has vowed to work to repeal the law should she become governor, and has argued that Kemp could pose additional threats to women.
+“We know that Brian Kemp has already signaled his, at least an ambiguity, about how he feels about birth control and the laws that govern birth control access,” she said in June.
 “And so it is very, very dangerous for women in Georgia right now.”

-State Sen. Doug Mastriano — the far-right Republican nominee who was trailing Shapiro by just 4 points in a June USA Today poll — sponsored a bill to ban abortion at about six weeks, has called the pro-abortion rights slogan “my body, my choice” “ridiculous nonsense,” and shared a cartoon that characterized the original Roe v.
+State Sen. Doug Mastriano — the far-right Republican candidate who is trailing Shapiro by nearly 10 percentage points, according to FiveThirtyEight’s polling average — sponsored a bill to ban abortion at about six weeks, has called the pro-abortion rights slogan “my body, my choice” “ridiculous nonsense,” and shared a cartoon that characterized the original Roe v.
 Wade decision as “so much” worse than the Holocaust.
 He also said during a primary debate that banning abortion, even in cases of rape or incest, was his “number one issue” and that he supports criminal penalties for doctors who provide abortions.

-Democrats are counting on Pennsylvania voters being turned off by Mastriano’s extreme positions on abortion, as well as his efforts to amplify Trump’s 2020 election lies.
+Democrats are counting on Pennsylvania voters being turned off by Mastriano’s extreme positions on abortion, as well as his efforts to amplify former President Donald Trump’s 2020 election lies.
 A New York Times analysis of several polls conducted over the past decade found that, on average, 53 percent of Pennsylvania voters believed that abortion should be mostly legal.
-But while abortion is a top issue for voters in the state, it still ranks behind inflation, gun policy, and honesty in government, according to a June AARP survey conducted before the Supreme Court’s decision.
+And voters have ranked abortion as the second-most important electoral issue, after the economy and inflation, according to an October USA Today Network/Suffolk University poll.

 Democratic Gov. Gretchen Whitmer has for months been fighting Michigan’s pre-Roe abortion ban, which was first enacted in 1931 and has no exceptions for rape or incest.
-She has acknowledged that the GOP-controlled state legislature isn’t likely to overturn it, so she asked the Michigan Supreme Court in April to strike it down and affirm that the state constitution includes the right to access an abortion.
-Pending a lawsuit, the Michigan Court of Claims also temporarily blocked the law from going into effect in May.
+Currently, abortion is legal in Michigan up to fetal viability, which is generally around 24 to 26 weeks of pregnancy.
+However, Republicans in the state legislature have repeatedly voted against repealing the 1931 abortion ban and have gone to court to defend it.
+The ban is currently blocked from going into effect while the legal battle plays out.
+Whitmer herself has also separately asked the Michigan Supreme Court to strike it down and affirm that the state constitution includes the right to access an abortion.

 Kansas (rated a toss-up)

-Kansas voters are considering an amendment to their state constitution in their August 2 primaries that says there is no right to an abortion or to state funding of abortions.
-It would also codify the state legislature’s power to pass laws that regulate abortion, including in cases of rape or incest, or when necessary to save the life of the mother.
+The measure would have “affirm[ed] there is no Kansas constitutional right to abortion or to require the government funding of abortion.”
+It would have also codified the state legislature’s power to pass laws that regulate abortion, including in cases of rape or incest, or when necessary to save the life of the mother.

-The Republican frontrunner, Derek Schmidt, the current state attorney general, has said that he would “prefer a future with less abortion, not more,” and wants to preserve existing limits on late-term abortions, requirements that parents be notified when minors seek abortion, and prohibitions on using taxpayer funds to pay for abortion.
-He led Kelly by 4 points in a Remington poll last September, but those numbers have likely shifted in the months since.
+The failure of the amendment might have energized Democrats in the state against Schmidt, who has said that he would “prefer a future with less abortion, not more,” and wants to preserve existing limits on late-term abortions, requirements that parents be notified when minors seek abortion, and prohibitions on using taxpayer funds to pay for abortion.

 Wisconsin (rated a toss-up)

-Democratic Gov. Tony Evers, who is up for reelection, has called for a special legislative session to repeal the state’s 173-year-old abortion ban, which makes no exceptions for cases involving rape or incest but does allow the procedure when the pregnant person’s life is in danger.
-Under that ban, doctors who perform an abortion could face up to six years in prison and $10,000 in fines, though Evers has recently offered clemency to those doctors.
+Incumbent Democratic Gov. Tony Evers — who is locked in a dead heat with his Republican opponent, Tim Michels — has called for a special legislative session to repeal existing abortion restrictions in the state.
+A 173-year-old abortion ban makes no exceptions for cases involving rape or incest but does allow the procedure when the pregnant person’s life is in danger.
+Under that ban, doctors who perform an abortion could face up to six years in prison and $10,000 in fines, though Evers has offered clemency to those doctors.

 That call for a special session was rejected by the GOP-controlled state legislature, which has repeatedly sent anti-abortion bills to Evers’s desk.
 Wisconsin Attorney General Josh Kaul has said he will not enforce the ban, though he can’t stop local law enforcement officials from doing so.

-Republican gubernatorial candidates running in the August 9 primary have said that they support the ban.
-But most Wisconsinites seem to oppose it: 58 percent say abortion should be legal in all or most cases, according to a Marquette Law poll conducted just before the Supreme Court’s ruling.
+Should Evers lose reelection, it would mean that Republicans, who are expected to maintain control of the legislature, might actually be able to fully enforce the ban.
+But most Wisconsinites seem to oppose the idea: 60 percent oppose the Supreme Court’s decision to overturn Roe, according to an October Marquette University Law School poll.
 Previous Marquette polls conducted over the past decade have consistently shown that about 6 in 10 Wisconsinites support abortion rights in all or most cases.

 Nevada (rated a toss-up)

-Some 62 percent of Nevada voters believe abortion should be legal under certain circumstances, according to an October Predictive Insights poll, and for now, it’s protected until 24 weeks of pregnancy under a 1990 referendum.
-A Pew survey from 2014 found similar results.
+Some 90 percent of Nevada voters believe abortion should be legal under some or all circumstances, according to an October 2021 Predictive Insights poll, and for now, it’s protected until 24 weeks of pregnancy under a 1990 referendum.
+A Pew survey from 2014 also found majority support for legal abortion.

 Democratic Gov. Steve Sisolak, who is running for reelection, has vowed to make sure abortion stays legal, especially given that abortion providers are expecting an influx of patients from neighboring states including Arizona, Idaho, and Utah that have banned abortion or are poised to do so.
 His GOP opponent, Clark County Sheriff Joe Lombardo, hasn’t embraced any specific restrictions on abortion but has said he would be a “pro-life governor” and that he believes most Nevadans want fewer abortions.

-Sisolak, who was leading Lombardo by 9 points in an April Nevada Independent poll, has gone on the offensive against Lombardo for his comments at a primary debate last month where he said he would take restrictions on contraception and waiting periods for abortions under consideration.
+Sisolak, who is neck-and-neck with Lombardo in FiveThirtyEight’s polling average, has gone on the offensive against Lombardo for saying that he would consider restrictions on contraception and waiting periods for abortions.
 Lombardo’s campaign has sought to walk back those comments, saying that he “never said he would limit contraceptive access, nor does he have any intention to.”

 Arizona (rated a toss-up)